 People of any age can acquire the skill of Reiki.
 It is not uncommon for whole families to learn it.
 Among friends or within a family, Reiki offers a very positive opportunity to spend time together in a warm and secure atmosphere.

-All of Julie’s Reiki workshops run over a two day period and are delivered on a ‘Retreat Style’ basis, allowing the student to relax and maximise the benefit of their Reiki experience.
+All of Julie’s Reiki workshops are delivered on a ‘Retreat Style’ basis, allowing the student time to relax and maximise the benefit of their Reiki experience.

-During your First Degree Reiki workshop you will learn about the history of Reiki, how to incorporate Reiki into your everyday life and when and how to treat yourself and others.
+During your Reiki Level 1 workshop you will learn about the rediscovery of Reiki and it’s history, how to incorporate Reiki into your everyday life and when and how to treat yourself and others.

-If you have been attuned to the First Degree, and would like to learn more to deepen your Reiki experience and make it more meaningful, then you may wish to learn the Second Degree which incorporates ‘Distance Reiki’.
+If you have been attuned to the First Degree (Reiki Level 1), and would like to learn more to deepen your Reiki experience and make it more meaningful, you have the option to learn the Second Degree (Reiki Level 2) which incorporates ‘Distance Reiki’.
 In Japanese this Degree is called ‘Oku Den’, meaning a more thorough exploration of the self – or ‘deeper knowledge’.

 Once you have practised the First and Second Degree for between one and three years, and attained sufficient experience with Reiki, then this may be the time for you to register for Reiki 3A (Master).